Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Theoretical results and discussion

 First, we examine the effect of the average Mach number.
 The duct width is set to $W = \SI{40}{\milli\meter}$, and the air viscosity is $\nu = \SI{1.48}{\meter^2\per\second}$.
 The friction velocity was adjusted to vary with the average Mach number, and the values considered are presented in Table~\ref{tab:uTauM}.

 The impedances educed for the different average velocities are shown in Figure~\ref{fig:parametricMach}.

-The results suggest that increasing the Mach number leads to higher errors in the educed impedance when using the Ingard-–Myers boundary condition instead of solving for the exact flow profile, particularly for the resistance.
+The results indicate that the deviation in the educed impedance obtained using a uniform-flow model combined with the Ingard–Myers boundary condition increases with the bulk Mach number, particularly for the resistance.
+Here, the impedance obtained using the PBE with a realistic turbulent flow profile is treated as the reference solution.
 This aligns with the observations from the evaluation of the wavenumbers, where the largest differences are noted in the imaginary component of the wavenumber.
 As with the resistance, the imaginary component is related to acoustic dissipation.
 These findings are consistent with previous studies reported in the literature~\citep{yangShearFlowEffects2024}.

 Next, we examine the effect of the duct width—and consequently, the boundary layer thickness—on the accuracy of the IMBC for impedance eduction.
 This analysis considers the typical dimensions of traditional liner impedance eduction facilities, which typically feature duct widths smaller than \SI{70}{\milli\meter}.
 Novel approaches, such as curved~\citep{carr2024acoustic} and multimodal~\citep{humbert2022multimodal} duct configurations, are not considered in this study.
 The average Mach number is fixed at the same value as the baseline case, $M = 0.279$, and the friction velocity is adjusted for each considered duct width.
 The duct width values and corresponding friction velocities are summarised in Table~\ref{tab:uTauW},